Ropes/PDX-Council-Minutes-Data/README.md

 ##Overview
 ###Extract
-Using scrapy, pull web assets and parse the html data for subject data.
+Using requests, pull web assets and parse the html data for subject data.

-TODO: Pull up page of Multnomah county or Portland board meeting page
 [Multnoma Board Records](http://multnomah.granicus.com/ViewPublisher.php?view_id=3)
 [Portland Council Records](http://www.portlandonline.com/auditor/index.cfm?c=56676)
+Pull up page of Portland Council meeting page, index the links each respective year's meeting list.
  * Construct list of available Minutes documents
  * Pull all Minute documents not previously processed
     * Each Minutes doc is it's own directory/Task which is delimited by a UID